 Lacy began working for Hope Reformed Church in 2018 as the Administrative Assistant.
 Her role at Hope is very important to her and she does it to help her church family grow in their faith with the Lord.
-Before she began working at this position she stayed at home to take care of her daughter, Olivia, for 3.5 years.
+Before this role at church she stayed at home to take care of her daughter, Olivia.
 Lacy loves spending time with her husband, Travis, and Olivia.
 Her and Travis were married in 2013 and were blessed with Olivia in 2015.
 Lacy enjoys spending time with family and friends, going for walks or bike rides, going out to eat or to a movie, or simply spending time with them at home.
 She loves her church family and became a member at Hope in early 2016.

 Jo grew up on a farm near Aurora, Iowa.
 After completing a secretarial course at Gate's Business College, she moved to Parkersburg and worked as a secretary and book keeper at a local law office.
 She recently retired from the same law office after working there for 49 years.
 Jo married her husband Stan (now deceased) in 1969.
 They had two children, Scott and Steve, and she is now blessed with two daughters-in-law and six grandchildren.
 Jo joined Hope Reformed Church in 1972, and was the secretary and treasurer for many years.
 She retired from her position as secretary to spend more time with family and be more involved with her grandchildren's activities.
 Her church family is very important to her, and she feels truly blessed to be a part of it.